NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Assembly
 	- Publishing
 	- Implementation
+- Exercises
 - Resources
 ___
-## Logistics
+## Logistics and Background

+- Second live session
+	- Major revamp of prior training programs
+	- Materials revamped from first live session
 - Three days, 1-5pm each day
 - Short breaks on the hour
-- Ask questions via chat when you have them
+- Ask questions via chat _when you have them_
-	- Someone is monitoring chat
+	- Someone is monitoring chat and will interrupt me as needed
 - This document and supporting materials at:
 	- https://github.com/niem/niem-training
 ___